BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation: BizFinBench.v2 Benchmark

 \subsection{Overview}

 As the first large-scale financial evaluation benchmark to cover authentic business data from both Chinese and U.S. equity markets while integrating offline evaluation and online testing, BizFinBench.v2 aims to bridge the gap between the performance of LLMs in the financial domain and their actual business capabilities.
-All data within the benchmark is derived from real financial business platforms and has undergone rigorous compliance review and quality control; the dataset will be released as open-source for research purposes in the future.
+All data within the benchmark is derived from real financial business platforms and has undergone rigorous compliance review and quality control.
+All data will be released in the future for research purposes.